 First, BC’s Employment Standards Act sets out minimum standards for working conditions, including leaves from work (we explain these entitlements shortly).
 Most workers in BC are covered by this law.
 But not everyone is.
 For example, independent contractors aren’t covered.
 Nor are people working for an employer regulated by the federal government, or working in certain licensed professions.
-Learn if you’re covered by BC’s employment standards law.
+To learn if this law applies to you, see our information on who’s covered by BC’s employment standards law.

 Your employment contract

 Second, your employment contract may set out how much leave you’re entitled to and on what terms.
 Every worker has an employment contract.
 The terms of your contract may be in a written agreement.
 Or they may be expressed in other ways, such as in:

 - letters or emails you received from your employer before you started working

 - anything you’re asked to sign before or after you started working

 - an office policy manual or staff handbook

 - a collective agreement (if you’re a member of a union)

 If you’re covered by the Employment Standards Act, your employment contract can’t provide for less than what’s required under the Act.
 Whatever your contract says about maternity or parental leave, it can't be any less than the leave entitlements under the law (explained below).